imakesi/numbers/README.md

 ### how to write a program

+if you haven't already, open vscode and use `git clone https://github.com/imakesi/numbers` and Ctrl+K Ctrl+O the folder

 go to "main.123", this is the esolang code that "lang.py" interprets

 for this example, i'll just make it output "hello". the way this works is 6 outputs the chr values of all of the memory, so if we fill up the memory with the ascii values for "hello" (104 101 108 108 111), we can use command `6` to output "hello" into the console.